mozilla-services/docs/source/howtos/run-fxa.rst

 **Important**: *after* creating the Android account, changes to "identity.fxaccounts" prefs will be *ignored*.
 (If you need to change the prefs, delete the Android account using the *Settings > Sync > Disconnect...* menu item, update the pref(s), and sign in again.)
-Non-default Firefox Account URLs are displayed in the *Settings > Sync* panel in Firefox for Android, so you should be able to verify your URL there.
+Non-default Mozilla account URLs are displayed in the *Settings > Sync* panel in Firefox for Android, so you should be able to verify your URL there.